AlexandreMorinvil/kaggle-titanic/README.md

 The sinking of the Titanic is a well-known tragedy, and this competition asks a fundamental question: What factors influenced a passenger's chances of survival?
 Through data analysis and machine learning, I have crafted a solution that aims to answer this question accurately.

 In this repository, you will find my code, methodologies, and insights into the Kaggle Titanic competition.
 It is precisely with this goal in mind that I completed this project.
-In the solution provided, I have explored the dataset, engineered features, preprocessed the data, tested various machine learning models, and fine-tuned them to achieve the best possible prediction accuracy.
+In the solution provided, I explored the dataset, engineered features, preprocessed the data, tested various machine learning models, and fine-tuned them to achieve the best possible prediction accuracy.

 This README serves as a guide to understanding my solution and how to consult it.
 Feel free to explore the various sections to get an in-depth view of my approach, and don't hesitate to reach out if you have any questions or suggestions for improvement.
 Let's dive into the details of my solution and discover what factors determined survival on that fateful night aboard the Titanic!